tjs23/nuc_processing/README.txt

 enzyme in double-digest experiments).

-NucProcess also includes the 'nuc_contact_map' program which takes the contact data from 'nuc_process' (NCC format) to make all-chromosome contact map graphics in SVG format.
+NucProcess also includes the 'nuc_contact_map' program which takes the contact data from NCC format files to make all-chromosome contact map graphics in SVG format.
+This is automatically run on the main output of NucProcess, but can be run as required on any NCC format file.

 IMPORTANT: If the files for the genome index and the corresponding restriction enzyme (RE) cut location files have not been created they will be generated